 Summer is around the corner and you have a to-do list a mile long – what is an ideal solution?
 Use interns to help tackle it over the summer!
 We are so excited that apprenticeship (in all its forms: internships, job shadowing and project-based learning) has made a strong comeback as a hands-on learning experience for all types of jobs.
-In fact, we join Salesforce CEO Marc Benioff in his “moonshot goal to create 5 million apprenticeships in the next five years.”
 Since 2015, we have rallied our clients and TrendSpotters to hire new-gen interns.
-Talent is the great multiplier for the social sector, and it is just as important for us to “grow our own” talent as it is in the technology sector.
-This week, we’d like to discuss one of our best strategies for nurturing talent all nonprofits should be doing today – the value of internships and job shadowing.
+Talent is the great multiplier for the social sector, and it is just as important for us to “grow our own” as it is for every other sector.
+This week, we’d like to discuss our best strategies for nurturing talent through paid internships, job shadowing and project-based learning.

 When I was 16, I started as a law clerk for the City of Garland, Texas, interacting with City staff and elected officials.
 It was an eye-opening experience.
-Although at first I was running errands, getting coffee, answering phone calls from concerned citizens (this was before email), and typing, I grew into the role and was soon able to attend court proceedings, business lunches and legal training sessions.
+Although I was running errands, getting coffee, answering phone calls from concerned citizens (this was before email) and typing at first, I grew into the role and was soon able to attend court proceedings, business lunches and legal training sessions.
 I also had to wear business clothes and learned a lot about office etiquette.
 I look back on that experience and have immense gratitude for all I learned and the people who took time to teach me.
-Like so many others who have benefited from internships, I consider that early professional experience a critical stepping stone in my educational pursuits and future career.
+Like so many others who have benefited from paid internships, I consider that early professional experience a critical stepping stone in my educational pursuits and future career.

 If talent is the great multiplier for the social sector, experience is the currency that drives many high school, college and graduate students to seek internships and project-based classroom courses.
-In an academic environment that currently focuses on comprehension, internships can provide a hands-on experience and produce hard and soft skills.
+In an academic environment that currently focuses on comprehension, internships can provide hands-on experience and develop hard and soft skills.
 In fact, according to the National Association of Colleges and Employers, among 2013 graduates who had applied for a job, 63.1 percent of paid interns received at least one job offer and the median starting salary ($51,930) was significantly higher than those without the experience.
-It used to be that college was the ticket to a good job; now college plus internships are a better bet.
-So, how can the social sector increase the number of students with internships as well as capitalize on this important trend and provide a meaningful experience, which hopefully will lead to employment in the sector?
+It used to be that college was the ticket to a good job; now college plus internships and project-based learning are a better bet.
+So, how can the social sector capitalize on this trend, increase the number of students with paid internships and provide meaningful experiences, which lead to employment in the sector?
 Here are a few ideas:

-Applicants: Social sector organizations can and should focus on both undergraduates and graduate students, but may also benefit from hiring high school students (like I was!).
+Social sector organizations can and should focus on both undergraduate and graduate students but may also benefit from hiring high school students (like I was!).
 Start first with a list of short-term projects needing to be accomplished, and then gear the job description to the level of candidate needed.

-Experience: The best jobs provide a range of experiences – job shadowing, group projects and individual short-term projects (which gives the intern a completed project to show future employers).
-You can add clerical tasks, but the internship should also focus on projects that require critical thinking skills, such as social media audits, feasibility of social enterprise ideas, or market research.
+The best jobs provide a range of experiences – job shadowing, group projects and individual short-term projects (which give the intern a completed project to show future employers).
+You can add clerical tasks, but the internship should also focus on projects that require critical thinking skills, such as social media audits, feasibility of social enterprise ideas or market research.

 What if the social sector’s “moonshot goal” was for every nonprofit to hire one intern or conduct one classroom-based project each year?
 We would TRIPLE the number of students with internships and provide many low-cost consulting services to nonprofits, which would result in a stronger workforce and many more recent graduates coming to and staying with the social sector.
-An invaluable experience for them will add energy and millennial know-how to your mission.
+An invaluable experience for them will add energy and millennial/Gen Z know-how to your mission.
 It is a win-win that will have payoffs for all those involved.
-We’d love to hear about what learning experiences you’ve offered interns and how they have enriched your organization.
+We’d love to hear about learning experiences you offer and how they have enriched your organization.